mozilla/bedrock/docs/contentful.rst

 Example: Wordmark.

 #.
-Create the content model in Contentful
+Create the content model in Contentful.

-_Follow the naming conventions._
+   * *Follow the naming conventions*.

 #.
-Add the new content model to rich text fields (like split and text)
+Add the new content model to rich text fields (like split and text).
 #.
-In bedrock include the CSS in the Sass file for any component which may use it.
-(yeah, this is not ideal, hopefully we will have better control in the future)
+In bedrock include the CSS in the Sass file for any component which may use it (yeah, this is not ideal, hopefully we will have better control in the future).
 #.
-Add a def to api.py to render the piece (like _make_wordmark)
+Add a def to api.py to render the piece (like ``_make_wordmark``).

 .. note::

   Tips:

-    - can't define defaults in Contentful, so set those in your Python def
+  * can't define defaults in Contentful, so set those in your Python def.
-    - for any optional fields make sure you check the field exists before referencing the content
+  * for any optional fields make sure you check the field exists before referencing the content.

 Adding a rich text field in a component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~